 Run the Roc, Tri the Roc, Du the Roc

-You won't want to miss this year's Unity Health System Rochester Flower City Challenge!
-The Rochester River Challenge Duathlon/Paddle Triathlon will take place Saturday, April 27th at Genesee Valley Park and the half marathon and family 5k will take place Sunday, April 28th, with a starting ponit at the Blue Cross Arena at the War Memorial.
+You won't want to miss this year's Rochester Regional Health System Flower City Challenge!
+The Rochester River Challenge Duathlon/Paddle Triathlon will take place Saturday, April 23 at Genesee Valley Park and the half marathon and family 5k will take place Sunday, April 24, starting on the Broad Street Bridge and ending at the Blue Cross Arena.

-The City of Rochester is proud to announce the fourth annual Unity Health System Rochester Flower City Challenge produced by Yellowjacket Racing.
-Unity Health System has teamed up with sponsors Fleet Feet Sports, the City of Rochester, SMP, Wegmans, Strathallan, New Balance, Harris Beach, the Genesee Waterways Center, the Monroe County Sports Commission, and Once Again to make the Rochester Flower City Challenge possible.
+The City of Rochester is proud to announce the annual Rochester Regional Health System Flower City Challenge produced by YellowJacket Racing.
+Rochester Regional Health System has teamed up with sponsors Fleet Feet Sports, the City of Rochester, SMP, Wegmans, and many others to make the Rochester Flower City Challenge possible.
 This awesome weekend includes four different athletic events, accommodating practiced runners, casual joggers and everyone in between to ensure a weekend dedicated to outdoor fun.

-The half marathon and 5 kilometer races associated with the Rochester Flower City Challenge will create a significant traffic impact along several city streets on the morning of April 28.
+The half marathon and 5k races associated with the Rochester Flower City Challenge will create a significant traffic impact along several city streets on the morning of April 24.

 A Unique Route to Take in the Beauty of Rochester

 Participants in the half-marathon and 5k events will wind through historic downtown streets and neighborhoods, passing by famous landmarks like the Susan B. Anthony House.
 The race winds through Downtown, East Avenue, Park Avenue, Highland Park, Mount Hope Cemetery, the Genesee Riverway Trail, and much more!